SensorsINI/v2e/README.md

                         path of slomo_model checkpoint. (default:
                         input/SuperSloMo39.ckpt)
   --segment_size SEGMENT_SIZE
                         segment size for SuperSloMo.
-Video will be processed segment by segment (default: 1) --batch_size BATCH_SIZE
+Video is split to chunks of this many frames, and within each segment, batch mode CNN inference of optic flow takes place.
+Video will be processed segment by segment. (default: 1) --batch_size BATCH_SIZE
-                        batch size for SuperSloMo.
-May only support batch_size=1. (default: 1) --no_preview          disable preview in cv2 windows for faster processing.
+                        batch size in frames for SuperSloMo.
+Must be less than or equal to seqment_size. (default: 1) --no_preview          disable preview in cv2 windows for faster processing.
                         (default: False)
   --slowdown_factor SLOWDOWN_FACTOR